rich-iannone/DiagrammeR/tests/testthat/_snaps/add_graphs.md

       add_balanced_tree(graph = graph, k = 1, h = 3, type = "a", rel = "z")
     Condition
       Error in `add_balanced_tree()`:
-      !
-The value for `k` must be at least 2.
+      ! `k` must be a whole number larger than or equal to 2, not the number 1.
     Code
       add_balanced_tree(graph = graph, k = 3, h = 1, type = "a", rel = "z")
     Condition
       Error in `add_balanced_tree()`:
-      !
-The value for `h` must be at least 2.
+      ! `h` must be a whole number larger than or equal to 2, not the number 1.